Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 • Search by city, state, or telehealth availability

-• Review therapists’ specialties and treatment approaches
+• Review our therapists’ specialties and treatment approaches

 • Confirm accepted insurance plans